Are you wondering whether an exercise science degree is right for your career?

 - Sports Medicine

-As you can tell from this list, most of the career fields we mentioned require specialization in order to be eligible for exercise science major jobs.
+As you can tell from this list, most of the career fields we mentioned require specialization to be eligible for exercise science major jobs.

-That means in order to truly harness the professional potential of exercise science.
+That means to truly harness the professional potential of exercise science.
 You will need to further your studies, essentially making it a prerequisite to more advanced qualifications.

 Another important consideration is the fact that earning a degree often has several levels of qualification required before you can be a licensed practitioner in a given field.